 Appassionata piano studio provides high quality piano and cello study in an engaging and encouraging atmosphere.
 Realizing each student is unique with various musical abilities, my passion is to help a student discover their strengths and reach their musical goals.
 This is accomplished through exploring and developing those skills necessary to become an excellent and confident musician.
 Please visit www.appassionata-piano.com to see what musical adventures are avalaible to you.

 I love teaching piano and cello!
 For 26 years, my passion is to inspire a love and deeper appreciation for the gift of music.
-My goal each week to motivate, encourage, and bring a smile to each one of my students!
+My goal each week is to motivate, encourage, and bring a smile to each one of my students!
 My biggest joy comes from seeing my students discover what they love about music!

 She is amazing!
 Very kind and very helpful and understanding!